Glyphosate - Research and References

 Is glyphosate dangerous below current regulatory limits?

 Pesticide industry representatives have implied that, as IARC only evaluates hazards, not the risks associated with exposure, their conclusion only applies to extreme levels well above current regulatory limits.
-But IARC has identified a totally new hazard – carcinogenicity – and this raises new questions about what level is safe; both the EU and US risk assessments were done before this new hazard was found.
+But IARC has identified a totally new hazard – carcinogenicity – and this raises new questions about what level is safe.

 The industry’s claim ignores the fact that the studies IARC examined included low levels of glyphosate exposure.
 Current regulatory limits need urgent re-assessing.